City Bike Faceoff

 Finding a bike between California brands like Pure City and Dutch brands like Achielle has not been easy.
 While cities like Amsterdam created the historical demand for city bikes, these are small cities that tend to be flat and the supply-side never needed to move beyond the heavy bikes still used today.
 Likewise, brands like Pure City are focussed more on large US sunbelt market than tiny markets like Canada.
 So, where was a new solution to be found?

-Brands like Simcoe use tough rust-and-chip resistant finishes.
-Simcoe opts for a cheaper but strong polyurethane coat that is nearly as tough.
-Fahrradmanufaktur bikes are also powder coated but here the frames are aluminum.
-From a materials standpoint, this makes Fahrradmanufaktur the true leader in next generation city bikes.
-Aluminum may lack the elegant fashion-sense of steel but Fahrradmanufaktur is Germanic enough to know that good function is always the best form.
-Their frames are strong and use lightweight, naturally rust-proof aluminum, they generally come in one colour (black) and the overall spec is unapologetically modern.
-The price of these next generation city bikes is certainly more than brands like Pure City but they occupy a strong middle position ($750 - $1500) - and it's in this middle position where most innovation seems to be happening these days.
+Like Dutch bikes, Fahrradmanufaktur bikes are powder-coated for maximum chip-and-rust resistance but unlike Dutch bikes the frames are either aluminum or very lightweight cro-moly steel.
+From a materials standpoint, this makes Fahrradmanufaktur the undisputed leader in next generation city bikes.
+These bikes may lack the ornate fashion-sense of many other brands today but Fahrradmanufaktur is Germanic enough to know that good function is always the best form.
+Their frames are strong and use lightweight materials, they generally come in one colour (black) and the overall spec is unapologetically modern.
+The price of these next generation city bikes is certainly more than brands like Pure City but they occupy a strong middle position ($1000+) - and it's in this middle position where most innovation seems to be happening these days.

 Beneath the skin, a strong skeleton